GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    :width: 500 px
    :align: center

-   The first 18 of the standard 36 CPT files supported by GMT
+   The first 18 of the standard 36 CPTs supported by GMT

 .. _CPT_files_b: